Skip to content

 • Damage that emerged after temporary mitigation

-• Matching recovery
+• Matching recovery under 626.9744

-• Extended ALE when the restoration period runs longer than expected
+• Extended ALE when restoration runs long

 How Ocean Point handles storm claims